ChrisVilches/i3blocks-timebox/README.md

 Timeboxing Timer for i3blocks.

 Timeboxing is a time management technique that involves setting a time limit for working on a task.
-This helps to improve focus, prevent procrastination, and reduce stress.
+This helps improve focus, prevent procrastination, and reduce stress.

 The Pomodoro Technique is a popular variant of timeboxing.
 It involves working in 25-minute intervals (called "pomodoros") with short breaks in between.
 After four pomodoros, a longer break is taken.